 In 1989, the Pacific Forum merged with the Center for Strategic and International Studies, one of the nation’s most influential foreign policy think tanks.
 Pacific Forum retained its name, own board, independent program agenda, and funding responsibility, while also supporting CSIS Programs.
 Then-CSIS board chairman Philip Habib described the relationship between Pacific Forum and CSIS as follows:

 Admiral Vasey retired from the Pacific Forum in 1990 and since then has held the positions of Vice Chairman of the Board of Governors and Senior Adviser for Policy.
-Admiral Vasey was succeeded as president by by Dr. Amos Jordan, James A. Kelly, and currently Ralph A. Cossa.
+Admiral Vasey was succeeded as president by Dr. Amos Jordan, James A. Kelly, Ralph A. Cossa, and currently Robert P. Girrier.